 2.1.2.
-Head Office
+Head office

-The head office of the Company is at Level 4 Dashwood House, 69 Old Broad Street, London, EC2M 1QS and its principal place of business is at Orton, Moray, IV32 7QE.
+The head office of the Company is at Valu-Trac Investment Management Limited, Mains of Orton, Orton, Moray, IV32 7QE.

 2.1.3.
 Address for Service

 The head office is the address of the place in the UK for service on the Company of notices or other documents required or authorised to be served on it.